mithunshanbhag/mithunshanbhag.github.io/_posts/2020-05-20-msbuild2020-announcements.md

 comments: true
 ---

-Tons of amazing products & features were announced at [MSBuild 2020](https://mybuild.microsoft.com/); here are a few that I'm personally excited about (ordered alphabetically):
+I had so much fun viewing the [MSBuild 2020 Virtual Conference](https://mybuild.microsoft.com/).
+Tons of amazing new products & features were announced over three days; here are a few that I'm personally excited about (ordered alphabetically):

 ## CodeSpaces